 We found this one a bit strange, but you can explore the inland desert through guided adventure.
 This allows you to see the Baja Outback and top it off with a camel ride on the beach.

-Pro Tip: During the winter months, you might even see humpback whales as they swim by.
+Local Tip: During the winter months, you might even see humpback whales as they swim by.

-BONUS: DON’T DO THIS ONE!
-Take a Photo with a Lion Cub
+Don’t Do this one: Take a Photo with a Lion Cub

 As we’ve been working with and visiting conservation centers, they all warned us about these kinds of tourist traps.
 Although this lion cub was really cute, and I wanted to hold him so bad, I knew that it would only be supporting a cruel business.